-Lake Charles Methanol II, LLC (LCM) is a Clean Hydrogen project located near Lake Charles, LA that will use advanced natural gas reforming technology and permanent carbon capture and sequestration (CCS) to produce low-carbon hydrogen for conversion to Blue Methanol (Project)
+Lake Charles Methanol II, LLC (LCM) is a clean energy project located near Lake Charles, LA that will use advanced natural gas reforming technology and permanent carbon capture and sequestration (CCS) to produce low-carbon hydrogen for conversion to Blue Methanol (Project)

-• LCM’s technology achieves a 99% carbon emissions reduction in the production of hydrogen and enables the Project to implement CCS.
+• LCM’s technology achieves a 99% carbon emissions reduction in the production of hydrogen and enables the Project to produce very low carbon intensity methanol.

-• The Project will produce a multi-use hydrogen carrier fuel that will help decarbonize domestic and international chemical and energy industries
+• The Project will produce a multi-use clean methanol fuel that will help decarbonize domestic and international chemical and energy industries

 Clean Hydrogen Production

-Clean Hydrogen Production — The Project embodies the new hydrogen economy, using auto-thermal reformer technology with CCS to dramatically reduce carbon dioxide in the production of hydrogen.
-Low-carbon hydrogen will be converted into low-carbon methanol, a hydrogen carrier fuel that can play an important role in helping de-carbonize the global economy.
+Clean Hydrogen Production — The Project will utilize autothermal reformer technology with CCS to significantly reduce carbon dioxide emissions in the production of methanol.
+Low-carbon hydrogen will be converted into low-carbon methanol, a clean fuel that can play a crucial role in helping reduce emissions and support the expansion of the global economy.

 Economic Benefits

-New Manufacturing and Construction Jobs — Up to 750 workers will be onsite per day during peak construction periods, with a high percentage of the workers expected to be hired locally.
-There will be approximately 200 full-time employees plus contractors at the LCM facility receiving wages above the Calcasieu Parish average, as well as jobs created from multiplier effects in the region.
+New Manufacturing and Construction Jobs — LCM will be a Multi-billion-dollar capital investment that is expected to create over 18,000 jobs, with a high percentage of the workers expected to be hired locally.
+There will be approximately 200 full-time employees, including contractors, at the LCM facility receiving wages above the Calcasieu Parish average, as well as jobs created from multiplier effects in the region.

 Low Carbon Blue Methanol

-Conversion to Blue Methanol — LCM’s unique configuration of advanced technology with carbon capture and sequestration enables world-scale production of low-cost, low-carbon intensive Blue Methanol as a hydrogen carrier.
+Conversion to Blue Methanol — LCM’s unique configuration of advanced technology with CCS enables world-scale production of low-cost, low-carbon-intensive Blue Methanol.
 LCM’s Blue Methanol will have a very low life-cycle carbon intensity, providing an attractive low-carbon product for its global customers.

 Lake Charles Site